• Skip to main content

 Related, there are many important considerations.
 Examples include:

-1. What is/are the question/s employed?
+1. What are the questions employed?
 For a measure of overall customer satisfaction, many companies utilise the Net Promoter Score (or NPS) methodology (or similar variant) – originally established by Fred Reichheld of Bain & Company.

 2. Who is surveyed and how are they selected?
 This is important.
 There is nothing worse than franchisees hand-selecting only clearly satisfied customers to complete a survey – thus leaving the dissatisfied completely out of the mix.
 Careful thought needs to be put into whether all customers are surveyed vs a representative population and, if the latter, on what basis.